zabojeb/leetcode/README.md

 # LeetCode
-Collection of LeetCode questions to ace the coding interview! - Created using LeetSync
+Collection of LeetCode questions to ace the coding interview! - Created using [LeetSync](https://github.com/3ba2ii/LeetSync) by @3ba2ii